hypothesis/h/INSTALL.rst

 * Sass_ v3.2+
 * Compass_ v0.12+
 * ElasticSearch_ v1.0+
+* `ElasticSearch ICU Analysis`_ plugin

 Platform Specific Instructions
 ------------------------------

 To install the dependencies on any specific platform, follow the instructions in one of the following files (see below).

 * ArchLinux_
 * Debian_
 * Fedora_
 * OSX_
 * Ubuntu_
 * Vagrant_ (*contains information for installing on Windows*)